mblayman/mattlayman.com/content/about.md

 I'm regularly streaming on {{< extlink "https://www.twitch.tv/mblayman" "Twitch" >}}.
 On most Wednesday nights at 9pm Eastern time,
 I'm streaming on Twitch
-to build my Software as a Service called {{< extlink "https://www.collegeconductor.com/" "College Conductor" >}}.
+to build a Django application.
-During the stream,
-I work on Python and Django
-to add new features to my SaaS product.
 My primary goal is to teach others how to build complex web projects and all the skills that they'll need to produce something that's more than a tutorial app.